 Please post any photos, obituaries, biographical sketches, first hand accounts, or stories.
 I would love to add them.
 Please contact me if you are kin.

 It makes me a little sad to realize that most of my immediate line will have little ties with the areas of my childhood of TN and Monroe, MI, but those ties are preserved here.
 My favorite places are Cosby and Gatlinburg.
 My mother loved Monroe and Gatlinburg.

-A life lost young is tragic.
-I also love this quote from a man of Ninety-one "the hardest part of living to an old age is that most of your friends and relatives are not there to share it with you."
+From a man of Ninety-one "the hardest part of living to an old age is that most of your friends and relatives are not there to share it with you."